fracpete/python-weka-wrapper3/doc/source/commandline.rst

 ::

-    usage: pww-packages install [-h] packages [packages ...]
+    usage: pww-packages install [-h] [-r FILE] [--refresh-cache] [packages [packages ...]]

     positional arguments:
       packages              the name of the package(s) to install, append '==VERSION' to pin to a specific version

     optional arguments:
-      -h, --help  show this help message and exit
+      -h, --help            show this help message and exit -r FILE, --requirements FILE
+                            the text file with packages to install (one per line,
+                            format: PKGNAME[==VERSION[|URL]])
+      --refresh-cache       whether to refresh the package cache

 The `uninstall` (or `remove`) sub-command removes one or more packages: